RMS Mauretania (1906): Post-war career (1919–1934)Mauretania returned to civilian service on 21 September 1919, now serving on the Southampton to New York route.

 Her busy sailing schedule prevented her from having an extensive overhaul scheduled in 1920.

+Conversion from coal to oil

-However, in 1921, Cunard removed her from service when fire broke out on E deck and decided to overhaul the ship.
+In 1921, Cunard removed her from service when fire broke out on E deck and decided to overhaul the ship.
 She returned to the Tyne shipyard where she was built, where her boilers were converted to oil firing, and returned to service in March 1922.
 Cunard noticed that Mauretania struggled to maintain her regular Atlantic service speed.